08Aristodemus24/network-engineering-resources/readme.md

 # To do:
+* signup for cisco networking academy
+* courses in CNA have free materials which you can use to learn networking fundamentals

 # Insights:
 * I already know some linux, linux command line operations like ssh, scp, etc. through learning docker, docker compose, and using VMs in my previous usage of COAREs services in my undergrad dissertation, I already know using windows services by